 - Then press the black button with a white dot that is top right of the screen to change the output level.

 - Using the black buttons with white dots on the right side of the screen you can raise or lower the Freshwater Salt System’s output level.

 Once the output level is set the Salt System will now begin to generate chlorine on its own.

 Step 8 - Recheck The Water After 24 Hours

 Twenty four (24) hours after you have set the salt system output level you will need to check it again with a Freshwater Five Way Test Strip.
 The chlorine should be holding at 3ppm or above.

 If the chlorine level has dropped below 3 ppm add more of the Freshwater Chlorinating Granules to raise the level to 5 ppm and press the boost button on the salt system.
-You will need to repeat this step every twenty four hours until the spa is holding at least 3 ppm of chlorine on a test strip.
+The Freshwater Salt System boost button will temporarily increase chlorine production and then drop back to normal.

 It may take a few days for the Freshwater Salt System to independently maintain the chlorine level, depending upon the quality of your fill water, how many people get in, and how much you use it on those first few days.